liormizr/s3path/docs/interface.rst

 S3Path.open(mode='r', buffering=-1, encoding=None, errors=None, newline=None)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Open the Bucket key pointed to by the path, return a Key file object that you can read/write with:
+Opens the Bucket key pointed to by the path, returns a Key file object that you can read/write with:

 .. code:: python